-- (1) A physician assistant who holds state license in accordance with T.C.A. § 63-19-105 may provide selected medical/surgical services as outlined in a written protocol according to T.C.A. § 63-19-106, and when such services are within his skills.
-The services delegated to the physician assistant must form a usual component of the supervising physician's scope of practice.
-Services rendered by the physician assistant must be provided under the supervision, direction, and ultimate responsibility of a licensed physician accountable to the Board of Medical Examiners or the Board of Osteopathic Examination under the provision of T.C.A. § 63-19-109. - (2) Determinations and pronouncements of death shall be governed by T.C.A. § 68-3-512.
+(1) An orthopedic physician assistant who holds state licensure in accordance with T.C.A. § 63-19-202 may provide selected medical/surgical services only within specialty of orthopedic medicine, as outlined in a written protocol according to T.C.A. § 63-19-204, and when such services are within his skills.
+The services delegated to the orthopedic physician assistant must form a usual component of the supervising orthopedic physician's scope of practice.
+Services rendered by the orthopedic physician assistant must be provided under the supervision, direction, and ultimate responsibility of a licensed orthopedic physician accountable to the Board of Medical Examiners or the Board of Osteopathic Examination.